michalisKout/academy-book/README.md

-# This is an Web application made for booking information about Agile Actors #learning Academy's Students.
+# This is a Web application made for booking information about Agile Actors #learning Academy's Students.

 > Stack